Regulatory Mechanisms in Load-Induced Osteogenesis in Adult and Aged Bone

 Funding: Department of Veterans Affairs

+Bone adapts to its mechanical environment by optimizing its size and shape to meet mechanical demands, and mechanical stimulation in the form of weight bearing exercise has long been a strategy to maintain bone mass and to mitigate age-related bone loss.
 The mechanisms by which stem cells are activated and recruited to bone forming surfaces in response to biophysical signals are incompletely understood.
 We are studying the role of paracrine factors and cell-cell signaling in mesenchymal stem cell proliferation, recruitment, and differentiation using mechanically-driven osteogenesis, genetically modified in vivo systems, stem cell transplantation, drug-delivery assays, lineage tracing studies, and engineered microfluidic devices.
-The goal of this project is to systematically decipher the role of mesoderm-derived tissues in supporting load-induced guided cellular migration and tissue-specific specialization in young and aged skeletal systems.
+The goal of this project is to systematically decipher the role of mesoderm-derived tissues in supporting load-induced guided cellular migration and tissue-specific specialization in young and aged skeletal systems, which may ultimately help identify targetable molecular mechanisms for preventing and reversing the effects of aging.

 Mechanical Regulation of Skeletal Repair & Regeneration